LaMoldy/groupme/README.md

 ### Prerequisites
 1. Install all dependencies for the API
-2. Create a `.env` file in the server folder (reference example file)[a link](https://github.com/LaMoldy/groupme/tree/main/server/.env.example)
+2. Create a `.env` file in the server folder (reference [example](https://github.com/LaMoldy/groupme/tree/main/server/.env.example) file)
 4. Start the API

 #### Installing Dependencies